 True locusts are

 People call periodical Magicicada cicadas "locusts" because they emerge in massive numbers like true locusts.
-Unlike a true locusts — which will chew, eat and destroy virtually all vegetation they come across — most cicadas only cause damage to weaker tree branches when they lay their eggs.
+Unlike true locusts — which will chew, eat and destroy virtually all vegetation they come across — most cicadas only cause damage to weaker tree branches when they lay their eggs.
 When true locusts come to town, your family might starve and die (because the locusts ate all your food).
 When cicadas come to town, your maple tree gets a few branches of brown leaves.
 Big difference.

 Katydids get confused with cicadas for both the way they look and for the sounds they make.
 Some key differences: katydids usually have wings that look like green leaves, long antennae, and large hind legs for jumping.
-Most of the time you year an insect at night, it’s either a cricket or katydid.
+Most of the time you year an insect at night, it’s either a cricket or a katydid.

 Crickets don’t look like cicadas, but they do make sounds.
-Most of the time you year an insect at night, it’s either a cricket or katydid.
+Most of the time you year an insect at night, it’s either a cricket or a katydid.